rozlynboutin/microbiome_helper/Remove-low-quality-reads.md

 * -b, --bbmap <PATH> <br>
    BBMap directory containing sh files (default: /usr/local/prg/bbmap).

-* -pc, --primer_check <[both|forward]> <br>
+* -pc, --primer_check <[none|both|forward]> <br>
-   Either "both" or "forward", indicating whether to check both forward (5') and reverse (3') primer sequences or only the forward primer respectively (default: both).
-Note that if you don't want to check for primer sequences then you can just set "-f N" and "-r N".
+   Either "none", "both" or "forward", indicating whether not to do primer checking, to check both forward (5') and reverse (3') primer sequences or only the forward primer respectively (default: none).

+* --keep <br>
+   Marker to keep all temporary output and log files, which is useful for troubleshooting problems.